stormalf/porth/README.md

 1.0.17 Adding strings for now only " are allowed and recognized as strings.
 Removing ";" as comment I didn't use it really.
 Adding also global runtime counter error.
 Adding test.py file to test the language.
 Still one issue with -l the exe generated with libc has strange behaviour it seems to work but no stdout or stderr!!!!
 To solve later if I found why ?

+1.0.18 finally found how to solve the empty output when compiling with libc! full information in this link : https://coderedirect.com/questions/239430/printf-without-newline-in-assembly explain that you have to flush!
+After adding the flush it works now for both gcc and without gcc!
+(2 days lose of time for this issue!)

 ## TODO

 Trying to implement similar language but using ANTLR4.